hieni/SILLY-proof-of-concept-chatbot/README.md

 - **Email Integration**: Integration with an e-mail server, to send out e-mails.
 - **Ticketing System Integration**: Integrate with a ticket management system.
 - **Web Interface**: Implement a user-friendly web interface for smoother interactions.
+- **More Support Cases**: Implement more cases for common issues.
+Differentiate based on the product the customer is inquiring about.

 ## 📄 License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.